MEGD – together we empower each other

 United Nations convention

-The Convention on the Rights of Persons with Disabilities is an international human rights treaty of the United Nations.
+The Convention on the Rights of Persons with Disabilities (CRPD) is an international human rights treaty of the United Nations.
 It was signed on 30 March 2007 and adopted by the Faroese Parliament on 13 May 2009.